 Following breakfast, you will drive to Mopti.
 En route you will visit Terekoungo, the sacred well of the Bo people, the fetish house and the mosque of San.
 Upon arrival in Mopti, you will tour the city known as the Venice of Mali.
 Visit Mali’s most lively and fascinating port, the place where they dig the traditional canoes, as well as the old district.
 Be sure to try capitaine skewers, a succulent white fish and local Mopti speciality!
 (B,D)

-Overnight Ya Pas de Problem
+Overnight Ya Pas de Problem or similar

 Following breakfast you will board a traditional motorised boat for approx seven hours as you cruise on the Niger River to Kona (55 Km) on board a traditional pinasse.
 You will make a stop at Kotaca, a river bank village with its beautiful mosque.
 You will have the opportunity to also stop at other riverside villages as well as see local fishermen hard at work.
 Your lunch will be prepared in traditional African style and eaten on the boat.